Installing the z/OS Build via Convenience Build (PAX file)

 sftp

-After the PAX file has sucessfully transferred, exit your
+After the PAX file successfully transfers, exit your

 sftp